 Shareholders may write to the Company's RTA, furnishing the particulars of the dividend not received, quoting the folio number/DP Id and Client Id particulars (in case of dematerialised shares).
 On expiry of the validity period, if the dividend warrant still appears as unpaid in records of the Company, duplicate warrant will be issued.
 The Company's RTA would request the concerned shareholder to execute an indemnity before issuing the duplicate warrant.
 However, duplicate warrants will not be issued against those shares wherein a 'stop transfer indicator' has been instituted either by virtue of a complaint or by law, unless the procedure for releasing the same has been completed.
-Shareholders are requested to note that they have to wait till the expiry of the validity of the original warrant before a duplicate i.
-Transfer to the Central Government
+Shareholders are requested to note that they have to wait till the expiry of the validity of the original warrant before a duplicate warrant is issued to them, since the dividend warrants are payable at par at several centres across the country and the banks do not accept 'stop payment' instructions on the said warrants.